-- a) Development shall provide appropriate water servicing infrastructure.
+- a) A municipal water supply system shall be maintained and expanded as necessary by York Region to service the Community and Employment Areas within the Central Growth Area and the Mount Albert Greenbelt Settlement Area.
+Sufficient water storage to provide an adequate emergency supply and fire protection shall also be provided by York Region. - b) Development shall provide appropriate water servicing infrastructure.
 Water servicing infrastructure shall be designed, constructed and maintained to: - i.
 Provide adequate service to proposed developments; - iii.
 Accommodate full development of the Central Growth Area and the Mount Albert Greenbelt Settlement Area: - iv.
-Satisfy the engineering/development standards of the Town, York Region and/or any agency with jurisdiction; and, - v.
-Incorporate innovative water conservation measures, which may include elements identified by York Region and the Town's Thinking Green Development Standards.
+Satisfy the engineering/development standards of the Town, York Region and/or any agency with jurisdiction; and, - Incorporate innovative water conservation measures, which may include elements identified by York Region and the Town's Thinking Green Development Standards.